Winter 2015-2016 – “Portsmouth Abbey in Unusual Objects”

 Fall 2011 – Postcards-Student home locations

 For the opening of this school year, the library case had a display of vintage and new postcards from each of the states and home countries of our Portsmouth Abbey Student Community.
 The admissions office identified students from 23 states and the District of Columbia and 17 countries.
 To have a uniform states postcard presentation, Mrs. Stevens drew on the vintage collection of Mrs. Terri Mayer, a deltiologist from New Jersey whose collection includes 50 “Greetings From” and state capital building postcards from each state.
-Mrs. Mayer was an aunt of Dr. Henry Stevens before she passed away some years ago.
+Mrs. Mayer was an aunt of Dr. Henry Stevens who she passed away some years ago.
 For the countries of the world Mrs. Mayer’s collection was augmented by other cards on loan as well as those returned to the school in response to a request to the present Portsmouth Abbey students.
 Our Asian students, Jiayi Xu—- (hometown Hang Zhou), Rose Wang—– Beijing, Xuanqing (Amy) Huang—Yantai, Yuefeng Wu –Shanghai, Wu Yue—Harbin in China and Hee-Jin (Cathia) Kim– (hometown Daegu), and Joo Seung—Seoul in Korea were most helpful.
 (R.S)

 Summer 2011 Portsmouth Institute- Catholic Shakespeare?